Relativistic Lee Model and its Resolvent Analysis: Lee model in the Light-front Coordinates

 with $\psi$ being symmetric on all particle coordinates.
-As a result of this, we use a relativistically invariant norm; the Hilbert space norm for bosons in the momentum space decomposition for $n$ particles is given by:
+Moreover, we use a relativistically invariant norm; the Hilbert space norm for bosons in the momentum space decomposition for $n$ particles is given by:

-The last expression is manifestly positive definite and the wave functions are chosen to make the norm finite.
+The last expression is manifestly positive definite and the Fock space consists of finite norm wavefunctions.